desmondezo1/STUDYHUB/README.md

 # STUDYHUB
-Student based platfor for peer to peer learning
+This is a Student based web platform for peer to peer and student centered learning